 This is true on just about every measure – chicken is noticeably better in terms of environmental impact or health consequences.

 With our natural affinity for fellow mammals, most people who care think that eating chickens is morally “better.”
-Very few people realize just how wonderful chickens are!
+Very few people realize just how wonderful chickens are, or that they are each unique individuals, like Red Baron:

 Given the above (and all the other information in the links), One Step for Animals’ mission is two-fold: